Written by Terry Smith

 What is a kids go kart and how to you get the most fun from one

 My first ‘go kart’ experience was flying down a hill near my grandmother’s house on a wooden contraption that had a thin and frayed piece of rope as a steering mechanism and four pram wheels to run on.
 As you can imagine, that ended in disaster as there weren’t any brakes and I crashed into a nearby fence.
 Fortunately these days kids have a far better chance of coming our on top with the new models being comparatively much safer 🙂

-After this, my parents bought me a proper pedal go kart with big, plastic wheels and, most importantly, a handbrake.
+After this, my parents bought me a proper pedal go kart with big, plastic wheels and, most importantly, a handbrake (finally).
 Even though it was far more years ago than I would like to admit, I can still remember going everywhere on that go kart and can even remember the black and yellow colour scheme.
 I practically spent every spare moment flying around the block while my mates timed my laps, before letting them try to beat it.
 Great fun.

 Memories like these are there to be cherished, and I believe everyone should have some similar ones.
 With all the great go karts on the market today, it shouldn’t be too hard to find one for your own children and give them the same kind of adventurous fun that we had growing up.